Svastikkka/DS-AND-ALGO/course: prepare for the certified kubernetes administrators certification with live practice tests right in your browser - cka/Notes.md

     - poddisruptionbudget   Create a pod disruption budget with the specified name

     - priorityclass         Create a priority class with the specified name
-      - `kubectl create priorityclass testing --value=100000 --description="High priority" --global-default=false`
+      - Create a priority class named high-priority: `kubectl create priorityclass testing --value=100000 --description="High priority" --global-default=false`
+      - Create a priority class named default-priority that is considered as the global default priority: `kubectl create priorityclass default-priority --value=1000 --global-default=true --description="default priority"`
+      - Create a priority class named high-priority that cannot preempt pods with lower priority: `kubectl create priorityclass high-priority --value=1000 --description="high priority" --preemption-policy="Never"`

     - quota                 Create a quota with the specified name